0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/auth-requests.md

 ## Basic Auth Request

-The wallet SDK sends the `Basic Auth` request when it needs to prove its identity (based on the Identifier generated earlier) to the Verifier.
-This request is sent when an Identity needs to prove that it is, indeed, the Identity that it says about itself.
+The Issuer/Verifier sends the `Basic Auth` request to the wallet when wallet needs to prove its identity (based on the Identifier generated earlier) to the Issuer/Verifier.
+This request is sent when an Identity needs to prove that it is, indeed, what it claims to be.

 ### Structure of Basic Auth Request